jayantgulati/AWS-Three-Tier-Architecture-CloudFormation/README.md

 How to run the cloudformation stack ?

-Steps

 1- Store all the YAML files in one S3 bucket except mainstack.yaml

-2- Copy the object url of every S3 uploaded object and replace it in mainstack.yaml
+2- Copy the object url of every S3 uploaded object and replace it in mainstack.yaml in TemplateURL.

-3- Now go to cloudformation upload the mainstack.yaml and create the cloudformation template.
+3- Now go to cloudformation upload the mainstack.yaml and enter parameters like Availbilitiy Zone , KeyName and AMI.

-4- Once the template is created go to cloudfront and paste the cloudfront distribution id in the browser.
-You will see a word-press application is created.
+4- Once the template is successfully completed.
+Go to cloudfront and paste the cloudfront distribution id in the browser.
+You will see an Apache Server running.

-5- Check all the AWS Services which are created.
+5- Check all the AWS Services which are created and go through each one of them.

 6- Delete the stack as it may incur changes for few services like ALB , NAT Gateway, EC2 Instances , RDS , EFS.